baeolophus/TAGS_shiny_version/README.md

  ![Step 2 completed; values are latitude 44.655523, longitude -84.647636, and dates 2014-06-13 to 2014-07-29.
 These result in a calculated sun angle of -3.42629187230021.](Step2_screenshot.PNG?raw=true "ShinyApps TAGS screen after Step 2 completed.")

  ## Step 3.
 Light threshold entry
  The default light threshold value is 5.5.
-For all three example files, we will leave this value as-is.
+We will leave this value as-is.
 For information on editing this value, read <a href="https://github.com/baeolophus/TAGS_shiny_version#step-3-light-threshold-entry-1">the documentation for Step 3</a>.

  ## Step 4.
 Optional: change value for finding problem areas
 The default threshold for detecting problem areas in light data is 5 hours.
-For all three example files, we will leave this value as-is.
+We will leave this value as-is.
 For information on editing this value, read <a href="[https://github.com/baeolophus/TAGS_shiny_version#step-3-light-threshold-entry-1](https://github.com/baeolophus/TAGS_shiny_version#step-4-optional-change-value-for-finding-problem-areas-1)">the documentation for Step 4</a>.

  ## Step 5.
 Find problem areas and edit your data
- You can use our three sample files to determine if the problem highlighter "red box" is working correctly.
+To determine if the problem highlighter "red box" is working correctly, examine the example file.

- ### .lig sample file screenshots and descriptions
 The example .lig (Cooper et al. 2017a, b; http://dx.doi.org/10.5441/001/1.h2b30454) is easier to edit if we adjust the window length to 1.

 ![Step 5 first change is moving Editing Window Length from default value of 2 to 1, keeping units as days.](Step5_screenshot1.PNG?raw=true "ShinyApps TAGS screen during adjusting Step 5 values; first change of setting editing window length value to 1.")